Danielle Croom

 After moving sight unseen to Minneapolis for college, and later studying abroad in Copenhagen, Danielle developed a love for travel and new experiences, and a resiliency to fear and awkwardness.

-Whenever Danielle is not in the studio, rehearsal, or the scene shop, she can be seen performing on the long form improv team Friends From College, writing songs and poetry, playing pickleball, speed puzzling, and going down research rabbit holes.
+Whenever Danielle is not at work, she can be seen performing with Secret Improv Society in San Francisco, writing songs and poetry, attending bluegrass jams, making vocal arrangements, walking the hills, puzzling, and going down research rabbit holes.

 Get in Touch!